Scotland from the Sky

 It shows how aerial imagery can reveal treasures from the ancient past, uncovering secrets buried right beneath our feet.
 And it demonstrates how the view from above has been at the heart of the post-war transformation of both our countryside, and our urban landscapes.

 This is a fascinating and little known story of war, innovation, adventure, cities, landscapes and people.
 This is the story of Scotland from the Sky.

 About the author:

 James Crawford is a Publisher at Historic Environment Scotland and the Saltire nominated author of Fallen Glory: The Lives and Deaths of the World's Greatest Lost Buildings.
-He has previously written a number of books on aerial photography, including Above Scotland, Scotland's Landscapes and Aerofilms: A History of Britain from Above.
+He has written a number of books on aerial photography, including Above Scotland, Scotland's Landscapes, and Aerofilms: A History of Britain from Above.
 This is his first series for the BBC as writer and presenter.

 ‘Remarkable … explores Scotland’s cities, coasts and countryside from the air and uses a century of aerial photography to show how rural and urban landscapes have changed’ The Herald

 ‘Opens up many secrets and surprises … exhilarating’ The Courier